GreyTearsDev/GreyTearsDev/README.md

 <h4 align="center"> a.k.a GreyTearsDev</h4>

 - I’m interested in full-stack web development and Computer Science in general
-- I'm currently following [The Odin Project](www.theodinproject.com)'s JavaScript Full-Stack developer curriculum
+- I'm currently learning DS&A, JEST, and REACT
-- I'm also a part-time Computer Science college student
-- ...and a full-time English teacher (for now at least)

 ![](https://komarev.com/ghpvc/?username=GreyTearsDev)